Neuro-Oncology

 When retinal function deteriorates, the light-induced electrical activity in the retina decreases.
 Amplitude is measured from the trough of the A wave to the peak of the B wave and is more variable than latency.
 Latency, or B-wave implicit time, is measured from onset of stimulus to peak of the B wave.

-If 20% or more of the span of the retina is affected, the full-field electroretinogram will become abnormal.
-Thus, even a patient with severe macular degeneration or other retinal causes of central scotomas will have a normal full-field electroretinogram.
-The electroretinography is normal in optic neuropathies.
+If 20% or more of the span of the retina is affected, full-field electroretinography will become abnormal.
+Thus, even a patient with severe macular degeneration or other retinal causes of central scotomas will have normal full-field electroretinography.
+The electroretinography will be normal in optic neuropathies.

 Multifocal electroretinography.
-Developed by Sutter in 1991 (20), the multifocal electroretinography is designed to detect local retinal abnormalities.
-Examples are early hydroxychloroquine retinal toxicity, retinal cone dystrophies, as well as diagnosing and distinguishing among the various punctate chorioretinopathies (“white dot syndromes”).
-It can also be used to monitor patients who have extinguished full-field electroretinography.
+Developed by Sutter in 1991 (22), the multifocal electroretinography is designed to detect local retinal abnormalities.
+Examples are early hydroxychloroquine retinal toxicity, retinal cone dystrophies, and the white dot syndromes, which are multifocal inflammatory chorioretinopathies.
+It can also be used to monitor patients who have an extinguished full-field electroretinography.
 These data can correlate electrophysiologic findings with visual field testing.
 Small scotomas in the retina can be mapped, the degree of retinal dysfunction can be quantified, and up to 103 separate locations (67 degrees) can be assessed in the central retina.

-Rather than displaying a mass response that reflects a summation of retinal activity, the exam multifocal electroretinography records signals separately from up to 250 retinal locations in the central 30 degrees.
+Rather than displaying a mass response that reflects a summation of retinal activity, multifocal electroretinography records signals separately from up to 250 retinal locations in the central 30 degrees.

 Hydroxychloroquine, which is commonly used to treat discoid or systemic lupus erythematosus, rheumatoid arthritis, dermatological disorders, and Sjogren syndrome, can be toxic to the retina, producing ring scotomas as well as foveola damage.
 Multifocal electroretinography is superior to full-field electroretinography in identifying and quantifying retinal toxicity.

-A localized decrease in multifocal electroretinography amplitude is seen in branch retinal artery occlusion corresponding to the segmental infarction.
+A localized decrease in multifocal electroretinography amplitude is seen in branch retinal artery occlusion corresponding to the region of infarction.
 The amplitude remains decreased after the retina returns to its normal appearance on ophthalmoscopy.

-There are many types of chorioretinal inflammations, which are distinguished, in part, on the basis of the appearance of the optic fundus on ophthalmoscopy.
+Chorioretinal inflammations are largely distinguished by their appearance on ophthalmoscopy and optical coherence tomography.
 One example is multiple evanescent white dot syndrome.
-It can present with photopsia and an enlarged blind spot on visual field perimetry.
-The multifocal electroretinography can detect foci of reduced amplitude below the resolution of ophthalmoscopy.
+It can present with photopsias and an enlarged blind spot on visual field perimetry.
+Multifocal electroretinography plays a diagnostic role in that it can detect foci of reduced amplitude below the resolution of ophthalmoscopy.

-The pupils must be dilated for this test.
-The test requires specially trained technicians and equipment typically found at higher-level referral centers.
+The pupils must be dilated for either type of electroretinography test.
+It requires specially trained technicians and equipment typically found at higher-level referral centers.
 Testing is time-consuming and requires patient cooperation and understanding to prevent wandering fixation, which will alter the response.

 Test |